vs3kulic/yogi/README.md

 - **Images** delivered through a dedicated CDN to enhance performance and reduce storage requirements.
 - **Environment-specific configurations** for development, testing, and production.
 - **Pro-Tips with OLLAMA and DEEPL**:
   Yogi uses **Ollama** (gemma3:1b) to generate personalized pro-tips based on user questionnaire answers.
-These pro-tips are dynamically created using advanced AI models to provide actionable and insightful yoga advice tailored to each user's preferences.
 Additionally, **DeepL** is used to translate these pro-tips into German, ensuring accessibility for a broader audience.
 This integration enhances the user experience by delivering localized and meaningful recommendations.

 ---